 Once you find a great Caesar salad dressing, you never want to let go.
 This Outback Steakhouse Caesar Salad Dressing Recipe goes with just about everything.
-It can be your go-to salad for all of your favorite Outback Steakhouse Recipes too.
+It can be your go-to salad for all of your favorite Outback Steakhouse recipes too.

 A Caesar salad dressing recipe may also feel ingredient heavy.
-But consider this, if you could make a dressing recipe that is good for two weeks, wouldn’t that be worth it!
+But consider this, if you could make a salad dressing that is good for two weeks, wouldn’t that be worth it!
 I say yes!

 What Makes a Great Caesar Salad